awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.pipelines.CodePipeline

-The CodePipeline create as part of the Spark CICD Pipeline.
+The CodePipeline created as part of the Spark CICD Pipeline.

 ---